Polar Night Light Festival

 There’s nothing dark about it when you feel like hitting the slopes at night.
 At Ruka, you can ski under the glow of lights during night skiing on Fridays from 7 PM to 11 PM.
 Learn more about night skiing.

-You can enjoy snow tubing on Ruka's slopes in the evenings from Thursday to Saturday from 7:30 PM to 9:30 PM after the slopes have closed to skiers.
-Read more about snow tubing.
+You can enjoy snow racing on Ruka's slopes in the evenings from Thursday to Saturday from 7:30 PM to 9:30 PM after the slopes have closed to skiers.
+Read more about snow racing.

 Feeding the Reindeer and Other Ruka slope activities